tara-fenton/pokemon-react/README.md

 - Your BitBalloon link
 - Completion, comfort, wins, losses, questions... you know the drill.

-## This homework is due 🚨 11PM ON SUNDAY NIGHT 🚨
+## This homework is due 🚨 11PM ON WEDNESDAY NIGHT 🚨

 ![whichone](./which.jpg)